couchbaselabs/docs-ng/content/couchbase-manual-1.8/monitoring-couchbase.markdown

-[Along with stats at the REST and UI level, individual nodes can also be queried for statistics either through a client which uses binary protocol or through thestats utility](couchbase-manual-ready.html#couchbase-admin-cmdline-cbstats) shipped with couchbase.
+[Along with stats at the REST and UI level, individual nodes can also be queried for statistics either through a client which uses binary protocol or through thestats utility](#couchbase-admin-cmdline-cbstats) shipped with couchbase.

 For example: